How to Stay Safe Online: Tips for Personal Security

 • Be aware of developers might sell their extension to someone else.

-• Use Dangerzone if you are working with PDFs.
+• Use Dangerzone if you're working with PDFs.

 • Read macOS Security and Privacy Guide.